evkx/evkx.github.io/content/models/xpeng/g9/_index.md

 ---
 title: XPENG G9
 linktitle: G9
-description: See below for details of the different variants of XPENG G9
+description: "See below for details of the different variants of XPENG G9"
 weight: 30
 ---
 ## XPENG G9 AWD Performance